|

 A process is said to be idle when its main window is waiting for input from the

 system.
-In order to test the process for its idle state, you must first bind a
+In order to test the process for its idle state, you must first bind a Process

-having the target process perform an action.
+process perform an action.

 The WaitForInputIdle method instructs a Process component to wait for the associated

 process to enter an idle state.
-The method is useful, for example, when your
+The method is useful, for example, when your application

-communicating with that window.
-The WaitForInputIdle method only works with
+window.
+The WaitForInputIdle method only works with processes that have a user

 // Start a Program some Sec